ncandio/razorfs/README.md

 [![Build Status](https://img.shields.io/badge/build-passing-brightgreen)](fuse/Makefile) [![License](https://img.shields.io/badge/license-GPL--2.0-blue)](LICENSE) [![Focus](https://img.shields.io/badge/focus-FUSE-orange)]()

-A modern filesystem implementation with a focus on a clean, tree-based architecture.
+A modern filesystem implementation with enterprise-grade persistence and transaction logging.

 ---

 ## Current Status & Development Focus

-The `razorfs` project has recently undergone a significant architectural refactoring.
-The primary focus of development and testing is now on the **FUSE (Filesystem in Userspace) implementation**, which provides a stable and reliable way to use the filesystem.
+The `razorfs` project is currently in heavy testing and development phase, with primary focus on the **FUSE (Filesystem in Userspace) implementation** and **SRC core library**.
+This provides a stable and reliable foundation for the filesystem.

-Key characteristics of the current `main` branch:

-- **Unified Tree Architecture**: The FUSE implementation now uses the N-ary tree as the **single source of truth** for all filesystem structure and metadata.
-This improves maintainability and simplifies the implementation.
+### Current Implementation Status

+- **Production-Ready FUSE Layer**: The FUSE implementation now uses the complete RAZOR core API with full persistence support
+- **Enterprise Persistence**: Filesystem state is automatically saved and restored using the core RAZOR transaction logging system
-- **Functional Core**: All basic filesystem operations are fully functional:
+- **Full Filesystem Operations**: All standard operations are implemented and tested:
-  - ✅ Create files and directories (`create`, `mkdir`)
+  - ✅ Create/delete files and directories with proper permissions
-  - ✅ Read and write data with proper offset handling (`read`, `write`)
+  - ✅ Read/write operations with offset handling and metadata updates
-  - ✅ Delete files and directories (`unlink`, `rmdir`)
-- **Persistence**: The filesystem state is saved to a binary file (`/tmp/razorfs.dat`) on shutdown and reloaded on startup.
+  - ✅ Directory listing with proper stat information
+  - ✅ Automatic persistence on mount/unmount operations

+### Active Development Areas

+We are conducting extensive testing on:
+- **Core Library (`src/` folder)**: Transaction logging, crash recovery, and data integrity systems
+- **FUSE Implementation (`fuse/` folder)**: Performance optimization and edge case handling
+- **Integration Testing**: Real-world usage patterns and stress testing

 ### Features Under Development
-- **Compression**: The architecture is designed to support compression, but this feature is currently under active development and not yet enabled.
-We are unable to maintain the compression ratios promised in earlier documentation as we focus on core stability.
+- **Compression System**: Compression capabilities are under active development.
+We are working on implementing efficient compression algorithms, but cannot currently maintain the high compression ratios mentioned in earlier project documentation.
+The focus is on achieving reliable compression with reasonable performance trade-offs.
-- **Performance Tuning**: The current implementation is focused on correctness.
-Performance optimizations are a future goal.
+- **Performance Optimization**: Cache-aware data structures and SIMD optimizations are being evaluated
+- **Advanced Features**: Extended attributes, symbolic links, and advanced permissions are planned

 ## Quick Start (FUSE)